shadowezz/Productiv/docs/DeveloperGuide.md

 **MSS**

-1. User adds contact
+1. User adds contact.
-    Use case ends
+    Use case ends.

 **Extensions**

 * 1a.
-Invalid input
+Invalid input.

     * 1a1.
-Productiv shows an error message
+Productiv shows an error message.

-      Use case ends2
+      Use case ends.

-**Use case: `UC12 - Edit a contact`**
+**Use case: `UC11 - Edit a contact`**

 **Precondition(s):**
 * **`User is in the Contact mode`**